 Where the contract does provide for a quality standard, a phrase such as 'highest North European shipbuilding standards' or 'first-class shipbuilding practice in Western Europe' is often used.
 There appear to be no decided cases on the interpretation of such a 'first-class practice' provision in shipbuilding cases.
-However, the phrase 'of first-class quality' was considered in Rolls-Royce Power Engineering plc and another v Ricardo Consulting Engineers Ltd (2003).
-The court held that the words 'first class' indicate that a higher standard is required than ordinary reasonable skill and care.
+However, the phrase 'of first-class quality' was considered in Rolls-Royce Power Engineering plc v Ricardo Consulting Engineers Ltd (2003) and found to indicate that a higher standard is required than ordinary reasonable skill and care.

 Accordingly, a requirement to construct a vessel to such a standard or in accordance with such practice does add something significant to other requirements of the contract.
-The interaction between express standards of care and other specific contractual requirements has been considered recently by the highest English court.
-In MT Hojgaard A/S v E.ON Climate and Renewables UK Robin Rigg East Ltd (2017), the contractor had built using due care and professional skill, adhering to good industry practice and to the applicable DNV standard for the design of offshore wind turbines and grouted connections; however, the standard contained an error with the result that the foundations would not last for the required design life of 20 years, thereby causing the contractor to breach a fitness for purpose obligation.
-The Supreme Court overturned the Court of Appeal's decision but found that it was unnecessary to determine whether there was a warranty that the foundations would have a lifetime of 20 years or a contractual term that the foundations would be designed fit to have such a lifetime as neither had been achieved.
+The interaction between express standards of care and other specific contractual requirements has been considered by the highest English court in MT Hojgaard A/S v E.ON Climate and Renewables UK Robin Rigg East Ltd (2017).

+The Supreme Court found that it was unnecessary to determine whether there was a warranty that the foundations of offshore wind turbines would have a lifetime of 20 years or a contractual term that the foundations would be designed fit to have such a lifetime as neither had been achieved.
 Although the international design standard contained an error that meant that it would not be possible to comply with the prescribed criteria, this did not make it mutually inconsistent with the other terms of the contract.

 Courts are generally inclined to give full effect to the requirement that the item as produced complies with the prescribed criteria, on the basis that, even if the customer has specified or approved the design, it is the contractor who can be expected to take the risk if it agreed to work to a design that would render the item incapable of meeting the criteria to which it had agreed.
-As to the complex nature of the contractual arrangements, in this case these were long, diffuse and multi-authored with detailed descriptions and 'belt and braces' provisions, but this did not, in the court's view, alter the fact that the court must do its best to interpret the contractual arrangements by reference to normal principles.
+As to the complex nature of the contractual arrangements, in this case, these were long, diffuse and multi-authored with detailed descriptions and 'belt and braces' provisions, but this did not, in the court's view, alter the fact that the court must do its best to interpret the contractual arrangements by reference to normal principles.
 The contract imposed a duty on the contractor regarding the life of the foundations and the court did not see this as an improbable or unbusinesslike interpretation, especially as it was the natural meaning of the words used.

 While this and other recent cases have shown that there can be tension between express standards of care and other specific contractual requirements, such as fitness for purpose obligations, much depends on the specific drafting.

-Of the standard forms of shipbuilding contract typically encountered (see question 43), only the Baltic and International Maritime Conference (BIMCO)'s Newbuildcon expressly provides for a quality standard.
+Of the standard forms of shipbuilding contract typically encountered, only BIMCO's Newbuildcon expressly provides for a quality standard.
 However, given that shipbuilding conditions and standards vary significantly from country to country and, sometimes, even among shipyards in the same country, the phrase 'in accordance with good international shipbuilding and marine engineering practice' set out in its clause 1 can give rise to disputes as to the precise standard imposed.

-10 Classification society
+Classification society